RustaceansKenya/driver-development-book/README.md

 This book is currently in active development, chapters will be updated as we go through the [gdsc course](https://gdsc.community.dev/events/details/developer-student-clubs-university-of-nairobi-presents-introduction-to-rust-on-embedded/).
 Here is the [Course outline](./driver_book/src/direction/course_outline.md)

-The recordings will be posted soon.
+The class recordings can be found in [this youtube playlist][driver-development-playlist].

 ### Why the UART?